AP Exclusive: Chicago morgue coping despite surge in deaths

 “We lean on each other,” Victoria Raspante said.

-The 45-year-old Arunkumar, who spent part of her childhood in India, has an air of calm about her.
+The 45-year-old Arunkumar has an air of calm about her.
 Soft-spoken and quick to smile, she has a knack for keeping those she supervises at ease.

 According to figures updated Tuesday, her office has handled 5,323 cases already this year, 2,551 of them COVID-19 deaths since the first confirmed coronavirus death in mid-March.
 It had 6,254 deaths for all of 2019.
 Her 18 pathologists have sometimes worked 12-hour days, seven days a week.